FluxML/GeometricFlux.jl/README.md

 This repository is a work-in-progress project.
 Suggestions, issues and pull requsts are welcome.

+Note: Flux, Zygote, ZygoteRules, IRTools, CuArrays should use master branch.

 ## Roadmap

 Construct layers from adjacency matrix or graph (maybe extend to other structures).